ross-hann/notes/content/posts/note-5.md

 +++
-title = 'Get Metadata for the tables' date = 2023-12-12T11:11:22-06:00 category = ['sql']
-draft = false
+title = 'Copy from one table to another' date = 2023-12-12T11:11:22-06:00 category = ['sql'] draft = false